rambodalemi/Ai/README.md

 By participating in this project, you agree to abide by our Code of Conduct.
 Please be respectful and constructive in all interactions.

-## How to Contribute

-### Reporting Bugs

-1. Check if the bug has already been reported in [Issues](https://github.com/yourusername/ai-saas-platform/issues)
-2. If not, create a new issue using the bug report template
-3. Provide as much detail as possible, including:
-   - Steps to reproduce
-   - Expected vs actual behavior
-   - Environment details
-   - Error logs or screenshots

 ### Suggesting Features

 1. Check if the feature has already been requested